 Back to Top

 In the U.S. Open in mid September at the Chicago Golf Club future Philadelphia Cricket Club professional, Willie Anderson finished second to Joseph Lloyd by one stroke.
 Teeing off on the last hole Lloyd led the 17-year-old Anderson by one stroke.
 Although the concept of par was not yet in use the last hole measuring 466 yards would surely have been a par five considering the equipment used at that time.
 Both players made threes on the hole, which created a finish that was as spectacular as any in major championship golf, before or after.
 Lloyd’s rounds were 83 and 79 for 162 against Anderson’s 79 and 84 (163).
 No one else was within four strokes of Anderson.
 Willie Dunn and James Foulis tied for third with 168s.
 Willie Hoare shot a 169 to finish fifth.
 He won the last money prize of $10.
-First prize was $150.
+First prize was $150 with total prize money of $336.
 Thirty-four players completed the 36 holes.
 A driving contest was held before the tournament.
 John H. Harrison, who would be in Philadelphia managing the golf department at Gimbel Brother’s Department Store a year later, won with a drive of 233 yards.
 That was nine yards if front of Horace Rawlins who finished second.

 Back to Top